mariodmpereira/freecodecamp-javascript-algorithms-and-data-structures/README.md

 This is my path on this Javascript certification.

 Please be aware that there is nothing here other than **spoilers**.
-After all, this is my solution to all of the exercices on this certification.
+After all, this is my solution to all the exercises on this certification.

+Has of today, 3/10 are completed.

 Cheers.